getkirby/kql/README.md

 #### Select single properties and fields

 To include a property or field in your results, list them as an array.
-Check out our reference for available properties for pages, users, files, etc: https://getkirby.com/docs/reference
+Check out our [reference for available properties](https://getkirby.com/docs/reference) for pages, users, files, etc.

 ```js
 const response = await $fetch(api, {